Mango curry is an aromatic Indian dish of tender chicken in spicy-sweet mango sauce. Make this chicken curry recipe for dinner tonight!

 Add the cooked meat to the pan with the curry sauce and simmer for 15 minutes so the flavors can marry together.

-What to Serve with Mango Chicken
+What to Serve with Mango Curry

 Treat your Indian curry like you would a hearty stew.
 It's fantastic over jasmine or basmati rice, or with a side of aloo masala.